rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

 - First, we use [`glGenBuffers`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glGenBuffers.xhtml){:target="_blank"} to get a reference to an available buffer for the attribute.
 - Then we bind the buffer by passing its reference to [`glBindBuffer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBindBuffer.xhtml){:target="_blank"}.
 We also indicate that the the buffer is a vertex buffer by including the `GL_ARRAY_BUFFER` argument.
 - Next, we upload the attribute's data to the buffer with [`glBufferData`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBufferData.xhtml){:target="_blank"}.
 This function takes a binding target as a parameter, so passing `GL_ARRAY_BUFFER` will tell it to use the currently bound vertex buffer.
 - Once the vertex buffer contains data and the GPU program is compiled, we can get a reference to the attribute's variable in the GPU program and associate it with data.
 We do this with the [`glGetAttribLocation`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glGetAttribLocation.xhtml){:target="_blank"} function, giving it a reference to the program and the name of the variable.
-(The variable inside the vertex shader program specifies the `in` qualifier.)
+(The variable inside the vertex shader program is specified with the `in` qualifier.)
 - Then we associate the variable to the bound buffer with [`glVertexAttribPointer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml){:target="_blank"}.
 This function needs the variable reference, the data type, and the number of components in the data.
 Basic data types like `int` and `float` have just 1 component, but vectors will have 2, 3, or 4 components.
 - Finally, we enable using the association to read the data by calling the [`glEnableVertexAttribArray`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glEnableVertexAttribArray.xhtml){:target="_blank"} function and giving it the reference to the variable.

-This all may sound complicated, but we only need to write code for it once the `Attribute` class.
-After that, we can easily gain all the benefits of this code by simply using instances of `Attribute` in our apps.
+This all may sound complicated, but we only need to write code for it once in the `Attribute` class.
+After that, we can easily gain all the benefits of this code in our apps by simply using instances of `Attribute`.

 ## The Attribute Class